 Accordingly, it can be a daunting task to establish a US bank account on behalf of an undocumented worker.
 There are many intricacies involved in doing so; this is especially true for claimants who have minimal forms of identification.
 However, it is possible for an attorney to establish a US bank account for an undocumented worker if they have the time and patience to do so.
 For example, Miami, Florida is home to many international consulates, including Mexico, Guatemala, and Brazil.
 An undocumented worker can obtain two forms of identification from the consulate: 1.
 Matricula Consular card or 2.
 Passport.
 For most banks in the United States, these are the two required forms of identification needed to open a bank account.
 Another requirement of most banks is to show proof of a US address.
 One recommendation is to have the claimant provide the bank a letter from the attorney’s law firm addressed to him or her; also, any bill, such as a phone bill or cable bill can suffice as proof of address.

 Once the claimant has settled their lawsuit, they often seek to return to their home country.
 The settlement funds should be housed in a US-based bank and if the claimant decides to move back home, he or she can set up an account in their home country and continue to make periodic withdrawals from their US bank account.
 Internet wire transfers make it increasingly easier to transfer funds internationally from one account to another.
 However, it is vital for the claimant to establish a relationship with a US-based banker/contact that speaks the foreign national’s language who can oversee any international transactions.
-The average cost of an international all international transactions is $45.00.
-It is important to note; the claimant can also use an ATM card to make withdrawals from any bank that has an ATM machine available.
+The average cost of an international transaction is $45.00.
+It is important to note; the claimant can also use an ATM card to make withdrawals from any bank that has an ATM available.
 For a nominal transaction fee and exchange rate fee, the claimant can withdraw up to $500.00 US dollars per day, which is a substantial amount of money in a lot of these countries.

 A greater difficulty than establishing a US bank account for an undocumented worker is finding a reputable banking institution in the home country of the client.
 In recent years, nationalization and unregulated banks have made it increasingly difficult to locate a reliable bank the claimant can conduct banking transactions.
 All major US banking institutions have correspondent banking relationships with many foreign banks.
 There are websites for major US banks and lists of these correspondent banks for each country.
 Alternatively, a qualified settlement consultant can provide this information, including information on lesser known cities situated in these foreign countries.